Geoffrey Grigson: Champion and scholar of Samuel Palmer

 Grigson's Samuel Palmer: The Visionary Years (1947), an aptly poetic chronicle of the artist's early life influences and experiences, which contained 68 photo illustrations, introduced to a broad audience the early works of one of England's greatest Romantic painters.
 Grigson's follow-up, Samuel Palmer's Valley of Vision (1960), included a selection of the artist's own writings and an additional 48 plates.
 Both books featured a number of previously unpublished paintings, drawings, and sketches.
 They established Grigson as the foremost authority on Palmer's revered "Shoreham Period", and helped trigger a surge of interest in Palmer's youthful, ecstatic, fantastical depictions (during a time of post-war riots and Industrial Revolution) of Nature's abundance, in an idyllic Kentish countryside.

 Controversially, these books also caught the attention of famous art forger Tom Keating, who used their illustrations as models for a series of Palmer fakes that he did in the 1960s and '70s.
 In 1976, along with Palmer experts from the Ashmolean, Fitzwilliam, Tate, and British Museums, Grigson helped Times reporter Geraldine Norman confirm that 13 suspect Palmers that had come on the market over the previous decade were forgeries.
 At Keating's 1979 art fraud trial at the Old Bailey, in his searing testimony on the credulity of the Bond Street art merchants who bought and sold some of the fake Palmers, contentious art critic Brian Sewell referred to a personal letter in Grigson's The Visionary Years that made ridiculous a key element of the provenance they had proffered, much to the delight of Keating's defence barrister.

 In the catalogue for a major retrospective held by the British Museum and The Metropolitan Museum of Art on the bicentenary of Palmer's birth (2005), Colin Harrison, curator at the Ashmolean Museum, in his essay on the artist's rediscovery, credited Grigson's 1947 book with effectively establishing a canon of Palmer's early work.

 Final years

-Grigson was the castaway featured in an edition of Roy Plomley's Desert Island Discs on BBC Radio 4 first broadcast on 16 October 1982 (his favourite music track was "She Never Told Her Love" by Franz Joseph Haydn, his book choice was The Oxford English Dictionary and his luxury item: pâté de foie gras).
+Grigson was the castaway featured in an edition of Roy Plomley's Desert Island Discs on BBC Radio 4 first broadcast on 16 October 1982 (his favourite music track was "She Never Told Her Love" by Joseph Haydn, his book choice was the Oxford English Dictionary and his luxury item: foie gras).
 In 1984, Grigson was interviewed by Hermione Lee in an edition of Channel 4's Book Four.

-Grigson in his later life lived partly in Wiltshire, south-west England, and partly in a cave house in Trôo, a troglodyte village in the Loir-et-Cher département in France, which features in his poetry.
+Grigson in his later life lived partly in Wiltshire, south-west England, and partly in a cave house in Troo, a troglodyte village in the Loir-et-Cher département in France, which features in his poetry.
 He died in 1985 in Broad Town, Wiltshire, where he is buried in the churchyard of Christ Church.